 |Transport (tsv)||Transport for large volumes of traffic at potentially high bandwidths|

 Because the IESG is reviewing all Internet-Drafts before they become RFCs, Area Directors have quite a bit of influence.
-Some people therefore shy away from directly engaging with Area Directors, whereas they can be an important resource and help you find the person or the answer that your looking for.
+Some people therefore shy away from directly engaging with Area Directors, whereas they can be an important resource and help you find the person or the answer that you're looking for.
 At a meeting they might be very busy.
 Email to schedule a meeting is a great way to get in touch.
 Emailing with the actual question before or after a meeting is effective as well.

 The ADs for a particular Area are expected to know more about the combined work of the WGs in that Area than anyone else.
 This is because the ADs actively follow the working groups for which they are responsible and assist working groups and chairs with charter and milestone reviews.
 The entire IESG reviews each Internet-Draft that is proposed to become an RFC and should be aware of general trends that can be gleaned from the collective work products of the IETF.
 As part of the document reviews, ADs place ballots that may contain comments on documents.
 The AD enters a position that may be YES, NO OBJECTION, DISCUSS, ABSTAIN, or RECUSE as the result of their review.
 Any AD may record a "DISCUSS" ballot position against a draft if he or she has serious concerns and would like to discuss these concerns.
 It is quite common for documents to be approved with one or two "YES" ballots, and the majority of the remaining IESG balloting "NO OBJECTION.".